Noorda College of Osteopathic Medicine - Noorda-COM

 Submission Timing for Best Consideration

-Applications must be verified by AACOMAS and received by Noorda-COM by the primary application deadline.
+Applications must be submitted to AACOMAS by the primary application deadline.
 For best consideration, applicants should submit their AACOMAS application at least four weeks prior to the deadline.

 First Year Class Matriculant's Selection Factors